 DHCP is another important option under WLAN settings.
 You can assign the IP address for your device.
 You can enable or disable the DHCP IP address range.
-It also allows you to enable / disable the DHCP server.
-Also allows you to set the DHCP lease time.
+It also allows you to enable/disable the DHCP server.
+It also allows you to set the DHCP lease time.

-Under security options, you can find out PIN management, firewall switch, LAN IP filter, virtual server, special applications, DMZ Settings, SIP ALG settings, UPnP settings, and NAT settings.
+You can find out PIN management, firewall switch, LAN IP filter, virtual server, special applications, DMZ Settings, SIP ALG settings, UPnP settings, and NAT settings under security options.

 Under Devices Information, it will show the device name as the model number of the device, IMEI, IMSI, hardware version, software version (firmware version), WebUI version, LAN MAC address, and WLAN IP address.

-Restore Defaults – If you have made some wrong changes, and want to revert it back to defaults, then you can use this options.
+Restore Defaults – If you have made some wrong changes, and want to revert it to defaults, then you can use these options.